TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 and reading Qiskit's own source for a matching constant is the natural next step that has not yet been tried.

+**[Addenda 22-23] closed the "what causes it" question for the Intel machine's 145-period, via two paths tried in parallel.** Reading Qiskit's own Sabre routing/layout Rust source (`layout.rs`, `route.rs`) directly ruled it out as the location: no `145`/`187` constant appears in either file, and more fundamentally, the coupling-map-free experiment that found the period never executes that code path at all (it returns immediately on `TargetCouplingError::AllToAll`).
+Separately, the 145-period was first confirmed to reproduce a second time on the same Intel machine (closing addendum 20's open item), then a pre-registered hypothesis -- `gc.disable()` should remove the period if CPython's garbage collector is the cause -- was tested directly and **confirmed**: four independent runs, individually and pooled (n=20,000), all show the period collapse from rank 1/500 to rank ~145/500 and modular-bin spread from 7.5x-10.7x to ~1.1x-1.3x once the GC is disabled.
+The exact GC trigger (which generation, which threshold) remains unidentified, and whether this explains the AMD machine's separate 187-period is untested.

+**[Addenda 24-26] turned from explaining the cliff to acting on it, using a corrected benchmark script** (the previous version had a bug that silently replaced every failed PSF-Zero call with a fabricated placeholder number, discovered by reading its own source before trusting its output).
+Three findings, in order: plain `compile_for_hardware()` (no search aid) still crosses the spare-qubit cliff, but far more gently than Qiskit L3 (7.3x-8.2x vs 263x-300x) -- the first real-core measurement of this specific comparison.
+Raising `compile_for_hardware`'s own internal `routing_optimization_level` toward Qiskit L3's level closes most of that gap by level 2 and nearly all of it by level 3, where PSF-Zero stops being faster than plain Qiskit L3 at all (0.83x-0.96x) -- suggesting the original advantage near the cliff was largely a side effect of a cheaper default routing level, not the synthesis pass itself.
+Finally, a new opt-in `layout_search=True` option (built on this project's own `smart_vf2_layout()` prototype, now callable directly from `compile_for_hardware()`) collapses PSF-Zero's own cliff to roughly 1.5x-1.6x -- not fully eliminated, but no longer a cliff in any meaningful sense.
+That same measurement also surfaced and chased down an unrelated, unexplained ~4x same-day timing drift in its own control arm, eventually traced to a session/machine-level effect rather than to the new code, and reported as an open finding rather than smoothed over.

 ## 7. Where this stands

 **Solid:**